NikolaiTeslovich/RISE/README.md

 ## Assembly instructions

+### 3D Printing instructions
+- Spacers were printed out of TPU
+- Everything else was printed out of PLA at 215°C and 15% infill

 ### Parts required
 Just made of what I had lying around at the time.
-Feel free to change the hole sizes to fit your screw through the included Fusion 360 files.
+Feel free to change the hole sizes to fit your screw sizes through the included Fusion 360 files.

+- [GNB 450mah 1s LiHV](https://www.amazon.com/PowerWhoop-Connector-Tinyhawk-Brushless-Inductrix/dp/B078Y3Y4ZZ/ref=sr_1_9?dchild=1&keywords=450mah+1s&qid=1617315333&sr=8-9), it's what I use in my super small FPV drones
 - 10x 5mm M2.5 screws
 - 1x 10mm M3 screw
 - 1x small rubber band
-- Printed parts
+- Printed parts (obviously)
-  - Spacers were printed out of TPU
-  - Rest was printed out of PLA at 215°C and 15% infill

 ### Things to keep in mind
 The screws tap into the plastic, so **do not** over-tighten them.
+Other than that, assembly should be pretty self-explanatory.